-We will remember this year as one of social unrest and havoc in global financial markets, driven predominantly by the coronavirus pandemic and intensified by political turmoil in the US and Europe.
+We will remember 2020 as the year of social unrest and one which played havoc with global financial markets, driven predominantly by the coronavirus pandemic and intensified by political turmoil in the US and Europe.
 With reduced staffing and rushed technical implementations, the resulting confusion has left financial institutions more exposed than ever to a wide variety of cybercrime like hacks, thefts, and fraud.

 A pressing concern is the rise of inadequate compliance processing, which quickly results in loopholes that are easily exploited by hackers and data thieves.

 Shockingly, research reveals that some of the highest profile attacks begin with simple email phishing scams - where the victim unwittingly installs malware via an innocent-looking email.
 Despite their simplicity, these types of attacks have been successfully used to infiltrate top-secret government security facilities.

 FATF uncover rising data breaches and financial fraud